alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-cultural-goods.markdown

 s2.
 Complete your application and send it to the Export Licensing Unit.
 You may need to give extra information, such as a photograph of the item or details of its origin.

 If you plan to export an item temporarily, you must include the date it will return to the UK on the application.

-[Question for SME: how much does it cost to get a licence?]

 ##What happens next